Join the Global Breast Cancer Movement

 Disease-Free Survival Rate

-Percent of people alive and without disease at a certain time (often five years or 10 years) after treatment.
+Percent of people alive and without disease at a certain time (often 5 years or 10 years) after treatment.
 Those who die from causes other than the disease under study are not included in this measure.

-Distant Recurrence (Distant Metastases)
+Distant Recurrence (see Metastases)

 Duct (Milk Duct, Mammary Duct)